harmancilab/COLLAGENE/examples/9_Kmeans/README.md

 ./RUN_KMEANS_PROTOCOL.sh
 ```

-This script is the calls each step in order to generates data, do analysis, and plot the results.
+This script calls each step in order to generates data, do analysis, and plot the results.

 There are two other scripts that it uses:
 <ul>